-- at the behavior of $\delta \nabla{CO2}$ (defined in Section 4.1) and dP (defined in Section 4.2) bias correction in the simulated system.
-The purpose of the analysis of this section is to answer the following questions: - (1) Do the bias correction for dP and $\delta \nabla{CO2}$ behave similarly in the simulation system as in real OCO-2 retrievals? - (2) What is the effect of bias correction on CO_2 errors? - 30 The bias correction is determined using this simulated dataset, and then applied to the same dataset, which is somewhat circular, since the true is both used to determine the bias correction and to check the bias correction, but it is important to know whether the relationships exist.
+1. Do the bias correction for dP and $\delta \nabla{CO_2}$ behave similarly in the simulation system to the real OCO-2 retrievals?

+2. What is the effect of bias correction on CO2 errors?

+The bias correction is determined using this simulated dataset and then applied to the same dataset, which is somewhat circular, since the true is both used to determine the bias correction and to check the bias correction, but it is important to know whether the relationships exist.
 For example, what causes the spatial patterns seen in the bias in Fig. 2.